sijang/sijang.github.io/_pages/quotes.md

   > Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.

   > Make each day your masterpiece.

+  > If you only walk on sunny days, you'll never reach your destination.

 ## To go further